Shocking child rape loophole 'put an end to my childhood'

 "I think that's one of the reasons people get so caught up in that cycle of being a victim and not being able to move on to lead a healthy and productive life is because they're judging themselves and being judged by society," she said.

-"They don't realise it's OK for them to be OK.
+"They don't realise it's okay for them to be okay.

 "That's part of the image we have to recreate for people."